 You might be surprised to find out that you can make do without a lot of the pricey items that appear on many checklists.

-1. Laptop, notebook or tablet computer
+1. Laptop or tablet computer

-Whether you're taking notes in class, doing research or writing papers, a portable computer is helpful.
+Whether you're taking notes in class, doing research, or writing papers, a portable computer is helpful.
 Choose a computer that is easy to use when typing.
 If you decide on a tablet, it may be worth the extra expense to purchase a portable keyboard to take notes and complete assignments.

 Additionally, thanks to cloud sharing systems, it's often possible to connect your device to the school's wireless network for cheaper access.
-You might even be able to use that wireless connection to print assignments from the university computer lab -- although an increasing number of professors expect you to upload your documents to a university content management system.
+You might even be able to use that wireless connection to print assignments from the university computer lab—although an increasing number of professors expect you to upload your documents to a university content management system.

 2. Inexpensive phone plan

-4. Dorm room essentials
+5. Dorm room essentials

 There are a few things that make sense when you live in a dorm room, or if you plan to share an apartment with others.
-Bath towels and wash cloths, personal hygiene items and a good shower caddy for carrying your items to and from the bathroom are simple items that you can purchase on sale or with coupons.
+Bath towels and wash cloths, personal hygiene items, and a good shower caddy for carrying your items to and from the bathroom are simple items that you can purchase on sale or with coupons.
 Other dorm room essentials include:

 • Basic first aid kit